kmolski/aoc-2021/README.md

   - [Day 11: Dumbo Octopus](./11-pascal)
   - [Day 15: Chiton](./15-pascal)
 - Prolog
+- FORTRAN (using the 1977 standard where possible)
+- Haskell
 - Go
-- FORTRAN (adhering to the 1977 standard where possible)
-- Haskell

 Each top-level folder contains:
 - the solution source code